Abdo-Abuharrus211/aabuharrus-site/mechanical-metal/README.md

 Later on, I'll likely resort to framework like Next.js or Svelte (Sveltekit) when it grows and a need for dynamic components arises.

 ## To-do
+- [X] Build Welcome Banner.
+- [ ] Build the Bio.
-- [ ] Build Welcome Banner
+- [ ] Build the Skills conveyor belt.
-- [ ] Build the Bio
+- [ ] Build the Projects gallery.
-- [ ] Build Interests and Experiences
+- [ ] Build Interests and Experiences.
+- [X] Build the base layout.
-- [ ] Build the layouts and combine together
+- [ ] Build the contact form or section in footer...etc.
-- [ ] Design data schemas and store data
+- [ ] Design data schemas and store data.
-- [ ] Dynamically render data using components and layouts
+- [ ] Dynamically render data using components and layouts.
+- [ ] Combine all layouts and components together.
-- [ ] Adjust styles for responsiveness
+- [ ] Adjust CSS styles for responsiveness on small and medium screens.
+- [ ] Design logo.
 - [ ] Write the `robots.txt` file
 - [ ]